briandrum/codes.forchagrin.com/_chapters/chapter-1343-sanitary-facility-requirements-connections.md

 ## Cross references

-* Municipal authority to regulate toilets - see Ohio R. C. 715.40
+* Municipal authority to regulate toilets - see Ohio R.C.
+715.40
 * Sanitary sewer charges - see S. & P. S. Ch.
 917
 * Approval of sewer connections - see BLDG.
 1307.12